hmmpsNorthOffice/CustomVideoPlayer/README.md

 2. **Select a screen** using (-/+).
 * For basic single screen placement choose any of the six primary screens.

-* For multi-screen placement, choose MSP A or B.
+* For multi-screen placement, choose MSP A, B, or C.

 * For 360 videos, choose 360 Video Screen.
 3. **Enable** that screen.
 (In version 12.1, the screen button will be highlighted in pink.)